OpenQuake3/engine/readme.md

 > Building this project is just a single call to `confy build`.
 > So, before blanket rejecting the buildsystem and writing your own cmake script from scratch _(has happened before)_,
 > consider that there might be valid reasons for confy to exist, and give it a test run.
->
-> You might be surprised about its ease of use.
 > _It was made for this engine and this very goal after all._